 One of the biggest challenges you may face when working remotely is trying to separate your work and personal life.
 Usually, a commute to work creates that physical space, and you want to try to recreate that feeling of distance as much as possible.
 It doesn't have to be a physical room, however, yet it should still feel as separate from the rest of the most commonly used spaces in your home as much as possible.

 It's also important that you do what you can to ensure your workspace is as comfortable and functional as you can make it.
-If you're a full-time employee expected to work eight hours a day, sitting in a bad chair will do damage to both your body and your attitude.
+If you're a traditional employee expected to work eight hours a day, sitting in a bad chair will do damage to both your body and your attitude.

 4. Use to-do lists ... just a bit differently